 It’s no secret that the internet loves video content.

-We love it so much in fact, that this year, 82% of global internet usage will be dedicated solely to streaming video.
+We love it so much, it’s now estimated that 82% of global internet usage is dedicated solely to streaming video.

-Using video in your marketing is a no-brainer, but one challenge is creating content which looks premium.
+Using video in your marketing is a no-brainer, but one challenge is creating content that looks premium.